Wildlife watch: Our Wilding Schools survey update!

 Wildlife surveying is vital for establishing a baseline of our ecosystems and measuring which species are on school grounds.
 Over the past few months, our schools have been progressing to this next step in our Wilding Schools project, part of our Green Schools Revolution programme.

 Students have been conducting baseline surveys in their schools to provide a documented snapshot of the existing biodiversity before any major changes are made.
-It's brilliant to see so many of our schools taking part, as biodiversity baselines are a great way to provide a starting point for comparison later in the welding process!
+It's brilliant to see so many of our schools taking part, with more surveys to come next year as we get into spring!

 Here’s what some of them have been up to:

-The iNaturalist app- this is a great tool for identifying all species from different habitats.
-Schools have been creating their own accounts, and utilising the apps function ‘Seek’, designed for younger audiences, to identify a wide range of plants and animals.
-They can also earn badges for observing different types of species and participating in challenges.
+The iNaturalist app is our main recommended survey app we ask our schools to use, as it's a really great tool for identifying any species that can be photographed within the grounds.
+Schools have been creating their own accounts, and utilising the sister app ‘Seek’, which is designed for younger audiences and can function offline, to identify a wide range of plants and animals.
+Once records are uploaded, they can then be added to iNaturalist.
+Schools can also earn badges for observing different types of species and participating in challenges.

-After doing this, schools have been noting down mammal records on their field recording sheets.
-It was great to see so several schools identifying the presence of hedgehogs in their grounds using these techniques, as this is a declining species in need of special support.
-St Mary's in Newcastle also identified a fox and a squirrel in one of their camera traps!
-In addition to these methods, students have also been suggested to use other surveying apps, including the Mammal Mapper app, which records and identifies observations of species, such as sightings and footprints.
+It was great to see so several of our schools identifying the presence of hedgehogs in their grounds using these techniques!
+Hedgehogs are a declining species, and have been listed on the UK Red List as vulnerable to extinction in Great Britain since 2020, so are a species we hope to see more of across our participating Wilding Schools.
+St Mary's in Newcastle also identified a fox and a squirrel in one of their camera traps, and the students have enjoyed the excitement of seeing what's been caught on camera!
+In addition to these methods, students have also been recommended other surveying apps, including the Mammal Mapper app, which is specifically for recording and identifying mammal sightings and footprints.

 Alongside doing the mammal tunnel surveys, St Mary's School in Newcastle have been ordering binoculars and guide books over summer, with plans to get the students out looking for birds in the coming months, while King Alfred's also ordered a reptile sheet for their grounds.